jordw22/modflow_epa/terms and definitions.md

 - **Target**:
 - **Tensor**:
-- **Theis solution**: Predicts drawdown in a confined aquifer at any distance from a well at any time since the start of pumping given the aquifer properties, transmissivity and storage coefficient.
+- **Theis solution**: Predicts drawdown in a confined aquifer at any distance from a well at any time since the start of pumping given the aquifer properties, transmissivity and storage coefficient (Gary).
 - **Thickness** (_See also_ Layer):
 - **Time step**:
 - **Time step multiplier**: